timsch3/MoodMap/README.md

-#Next steps:
+# Next steps:

-- Figure out how to best store and access user settings and data
 - Make reusable components for different types of things to track
-- Record data for statistics page
+- Get current date and record data for statistics page

+## Later

+- Option to save in account instead of local storage